- 07 Jul 2022

 Why would I want to link records within the same table?

-When designing your base, you won’t always know if it makes sense to create a second table and link to its records or link records within a single table—or .
+When designing your base, you won’t always know if it makes sense to create a second table and link to its records or link records within a single table—or if you should even use linked records in the first place.
 There are two main reasons you’d want to create a linked record that references records in its own table:

 You want to share information between two records of the same kind.